oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 $ kubectl delete customresourcedefinition domains.weblogic.oracle
 ```
 Note that the Domain custom resource definition is shared.
 Do not delete the CRD if there are other operators in the same cluster.

+#### Installation sample

+See [Quick Start]({{< relref "/quickstart/_index.md" >}}) for an example of installing the operator, setting the namespace that it monitors, deploying a domain resource to its monitored namespace, and uninstalling the operator.